JeffersonLab/clas12alignment/dc/README.md

         specifies that a 0.2 deg z rotation of region 1 will be applied on top of the geometry defined in the variation selected with the variable ```dcGeometryVariation```.
 This allows to perform multiple iterations by selecting a variation where the ``/geometry/dc/alignment`` table contains the results of the previous iteration.
     * For each yaml file, generate and run one cooking workflow to process the straight track data (see the [CLAS12 chef documentation](https://clasweb.jlab.org/wiki/index.php/CLAS12_Chef_Documentation):
       * Use as output directory name for the workflow the same name of the yaml file without the extention (e.g. the output of the data processed with r1_cz.yaml should be in a directory named r1_cz).
-      * Make sure to use a schema including the banks: ``RUN::config,REC::Particle,REC::Cherenkov,REC::Calorimeter,REC::Track,TimeBasedTrkg::TBTracks,TimeBasedTrkg::TBHits`` (tip: copy the dst schema directory from the coatjava distribution to a suitable location and add to it the two time-based tracking banks.
-The dst schema directory can be found at $COATJAVA/etc/bankdefs/hipo4/singles/dst)
+      * Make sure to use a schema including the banks: ``RUN::config,REC::Particle,REC::Cherenkov,REC::Calorimeter,REC::Track,TimeBasedTrkg::TBTracks,TimeBasedTrkg::TBHits``.
+Since coatjava 10.0.3, the ```dcalign``` schema in $COATJAVA/etc/bankdefs/hipo4/singles/ is provided for this purpose.
       * Use the --ccdbsqlite workflow option to point to the Sqlite snapshot that is being used for the alignment.
       * Since the workflows that should be generated have the same configuration except for the selected yaml file, the tag, and the output directory, an easy way to generate all of then with a single command is to use a command-line for-loop.
 In cshell or tcshell, this would look like:
         ```